 Your ultimate goal is to attract high-quality clients.
 Ideally you'll want those who will pay premium fees for your premium services.
 If you take shortcuts you won't achieve this goal.
 So don't skimp on the planning.
 Get whatever help you need to guide you through the transition.

 Some firms build their specialities around existing clients whose businesses share a common theme.
 That might work for you too.
-But be careful about building a niche around the field of work of a single member of staff.
+But be careful about building a niche around the field of work of a single employee.
 If they leave, your firm could be back where it started.
-So be sure to train other employees to do the same specialty accounting work.
+So be sure to train other employees to do the same speciality accounting work.

 Make your niche your own

 Building a speciality accounting business will take time and effort.
 But if you do a good job for your niche clients, word will spread to other businesses in the same sector.
 Eventually you'll build a strong reputation for your niche accounting services.

 Even then, it's important to stay nimble.
 The niche you choose today might serve you well for the next few years.
 But the business world changes fast.
 So keep your finger on the pulse and be prepared to investigate new opportunities as they appear.
 That should get easier each time, as you build on your existing knowledge and experience.

 The future of accounting lies in meeting the specific business needs of your customers.
 Niche accounting services will give you the insight to understand and fulfil those needs.